-The information below is excerpted from Your Pathway to Recovery: A Patient's Guide to Total Hip Replacement, which can be found in it's entirety at the bottom of this page or for download here.
+The information below is excerpted from Your Pathway to Recovery: A Patient's Guide to Total Knee Replacement, which can be found in it's entirety at the bottom of this page or for download here.

 With a healthy knee, smooth, weight-bearing surfaces allow for painless movement.
 Muscles and ligaments provide side-to-side stability.